Measure twice and cut once – Carpentry Proverb.

 When it comes to building or carpentry, size counts.
 That's why there is a myriad of marking and measuring tools to ensure corners meet, levels are flat, and surfaces are the correct size.

 But while there are many fancy tools, they're not always necessary.
-It's important to rather ensure you have the basics in place first because they can be used to help out in just about any situation.
+It's important to ensure you have the basics in place first because they can help out in just about any situation.

 Let's take a look at the marketing and measuring tools that every builder needs in their toolkit to cover any job: